 The Institute of Museum and Library Services (IMLS) is the primary source of federal support for the nation's libraries and museums.
 Our mission is to advance, support, and empower America's museums, libraries, and related organizations through grantmaking, research, and policy development.
-Our vision is a nation where museums and libraries work together to transform the lives of individuals and communities.
+Our vision is a nation where individuals and communities have access to museums and libraries to learn from and be inspired by the trusted information, ideas, and stories they contain about our diverse natural and cultural heritage.